awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-custom-metrics-collectd.md

 }
 ```

-## Viewing collectd Metrics Imported by the CloudWatch Agent<a name="CloudWatch-view-collectd-metrics"></a>
+## Viewing collectd metrics imported by the CloudWatch agent<a name="CloudWatch-view-collectd-metrics"></a>

 After importing collectd metrics into CloudWatch, you can view these metrics as time series graphs, and create alarms that can watch these metrics and notify you if they breach a threshold that you specify\.
 The following procedure shows how to view collectd metrics as a time series graph\.
-For more information about setting alarms, see [Using Amazon CloudWatch Alarms](AlarmThatSendsEmail.md)\.
+For more information about setting alarms, see [Using Amazon CloudWatch alarms](AlarmThatSendsEmail.md)\.

 **To view collectd metrics in the CloudWatch console**